Syaswanth/LGMVIP-Web-Task-1/README.md

 # LGMVIP-Web-Task-1
-To do list using html, css, and javascript
+I have designed a To do list using html, css, and javascript.
+Where we can add our daily tasks